My CV can be downloaded here.

 - Designing and piloting Brown's Certificate Program in High-Performance Computing

 I am fascinated by the evolution of major transitions in the history of life, with a particular focus on the origin and evolution of multicellular animal life, and likewise the evolution of colonial animals.
 I am specifically interested in the evolution of development in cnidarians, as well as their systematics and natural history.
+Please see my site for more information.

 I am a Geology-Biology concentrator at Brown, with interests in evolutionary and organismal biology as well as creative science communication.
 I am presently studying differential gene expression in siphonophora, a clade of fascinating colonial organisms.
 My project uses molecular biology techniques to investigate the biology of these organisms from an evolutionary perspective.